Ginny Estupinian PhD, ABPP

 From an evolutionary perspective, our brains are wired to pay closer attention to negative news.
 From the beginning, this has always been a survival strategy that has protected us.

-When we see, read, or hear something in the news that triggers a sense of danger, our bodies have a physiological response. e part of the brain responsible for this reaction is the amygdala, which initiates the danger response even when the “threat” is only information (news, images, words, sounds).
+When we see, read, or hear something in the news that triggers a sense of danger, our bodies respond physiologically.
+A part of the brain responsible for this reaction is the amygdala, which initiates the danger response even when the “threat” is only information (news, images, words, sounds).

-When the amygdala detects a threat, it triggers a cascade through your hypothalamus, sympathetic nervous system, and adrenal glands, flooding your body with adrenaline and cortisol. is sets off the familiar anxiety response, such as your heart races, breathing becomes shallow, muscles tense up, your gut churns, and you shift into high-alert vigilance mode. physiological response makes it difficult to remain calm and focused.
-I ypasses the thinking brain.
-T a ’s why the body reacts before you can say: I’m safe, this is just the news.”
+When the amygdala detects a threat, it triggers a cascade through your hypothalamus, sympathetic nervous system, and adrenal glands, flooding your body with adrenaline and cortisol.
+It sets off the familiar anxiety response: your heart races, breathing becomes shallow, muscles tense up, your gut churns, and you shift into high-alert vigilance mode.
+The physiological response makes it difficult to remain calm and focused.
+I pass the thinking brain.
+That’s why the body reacts before you can say: I’m safe, this is just the news.”
 As you can imagine, the problem intensifies with constant consumption.

 Our bodies respond very differently to acute stress versus chronic stress.
-W ‘ e actually quite good at managing short bursts of stress.
+We are actually quite good at managing short bursts of stress.
 A r f dose of a big stressor gives your nervous system a chance to activate and then relax, restoring your internal sense of safety.
-Bu w en we maintain a constant low level of news-induced stress throughout the day, we never get that chance to recover.
+But when we maintain a constant low level of news-induced stress throughout the day, we never get that chance to recover.

 How Social Media Amplifies Workplace Anxiety

 Recent research from Rutgers University, published in the Journal of Organizational Behavior, reveals that what we see on social media while at work can shape our mood, motivation, and even how we treat our coworkers.
-Th s udy surveyed 133 workers twice daily for two weeks, asking them to describe the most memorable post they saw each day, then tracking how they felt and how productive they were at work.
+This study surveyed 133 workers twice daily for two weeks, asking them to describe the most memorable post they saw each day, then tracking how they felt and how productive they were at work.

 The researchers identified four content categories and their workplace effects:

-- Achievement posts (job promotions) have mixed effects depending on personality.
-Co pe itive people feel motivated, while non-competitive individuals feel demotivated.
+• Achievement posts (job promotions) have mixed effects depending on personality.
+Cooperative people feel motivated, while non-competitive individuals feel demotivated.

 This chronic activation leaves us feeling distressed and hopeless.
 Of n, eople feel kind of paralyzed after looking at these posts because their nervous systems are activated, which prevents them from focusing and concentrating.

 The statistics are sobering: In a survey by Ohio State University Wexner Medical Center, 45% of adults reported being stressed at least once a week because of social media, and 16% reported being stressed every day.
-Som re earchers have even identified “meta-stress” as another layer to the anxiety cycle.
+Some researchers have even identified “meta-stress” as another layer to the anxiety cycle.
 Thi is described as stressing about the stress that social media generates.

 Four Ways Emotional Intelligence Helps Navigate Turbulent Times

 Becoming acutely aware of ourselves and others in this type of environment is paramount to building healthy relationships in all areas of our lives.
-Emo ion l intelligence provides a framework not just for surviving turbulent times, but also for maintaining our effectiveness and relationships despite external chaos.
+Emotion and intelligence provide a framework not just for surviving turbulent times but also for maintaining our effectiveness and relationships despite external chaos.

 During crisis situations, heightened emotional self-awareness allows us to recognize our triggers.
-Rat er han reacting to our emotions, this allows us to pause, take time out, and respond after our emotions have settled and we’ve had time to think things through rationally.
+Rather than reacting to our emotions, this allows us to pause, take time out, and respond after our emotions have settled and we’ve had time to think things through rationally.

 This is particularly relevant when consuming news and social media.
-Beg by sking a crucial question: “Am I consuming news for entertainment, or am I consuming news to inform action?”
+Begin by asking a crucial question: “Am I consuming news for entertainment, or am I consuming news to inform action?”
 If the news you’re taking in isn’t actionable, it’s likely just increasing your stress or serving as a distraction.

-It’s easy to convince ourselves that reading the news is productive and keeps us informed, but often, it’s our emotions that drive us to keep reading.
+It’s easy to convince ourselves that reading the news is productive and keeps us informed, but often our emotions drive us to keep reading.

 By recognizing this emotional pull, we can make more thoughtful choices rather than react impulsively.

 Turbulent times can strain relationships as everyone feels increased pressure.
-If l ft u checked, relationships that would normally remain positive could fracture, especially when people hold different views on current events or have varying levels of anxiety about the news.
+If left unchecked, relationships that would normally remain positive could fracture, especially when people hold different views on current events or have varying levels of anxiety about the news.

 The Rutgers study found that exposure to political or contentious content on social media causes people to withdraw socially at work when connection and collaboration matter most.
-To p even relationship damage, we need to become more empathic and actively listen to others.
-Emot onal y intelligent people have learned to use these tools to help overcome misunderstandings, build support networks, and develop a sense of collaboration and community, recognizing that colleagues, friends, and family members may be processing current events differently.
+To prevent relationship damage, we need to become more empathic and actively listen to others.
+Emotionally intelligent people have learned to use these tools to help overcome misunderstandings, build support networks, and develop a sense of collaboration and community, recognizing that colleagues, friends, and family members may be processing current events differently.

 Emotionally intelligent people have developed coping strategies that help them thrive, even during times of unusually high stress.
-For xamp e, they are aware of and continually practice asking for help, mindfulness, openness, and strategic vulnerability.
-Mode ing hese habits helps others they’re involved with build their own coping strategies.
+For example, they are aware of and continually practice asking for help, mindfulness, openness, and strategic vulnerability.
+Modeling these habits helps others they’re involved with build their own coping strategies.

 These tools become especially important when managing news consumption and its effects, providing alternatives to doomscrolling and helping us regulate our nervous system when we become activated.
-For hose whose jobs require regular social media engagement, such as PR representatives, marketers, and social media managers, these coping strategies become even more critical.
-Not rpri ngly, a recent survey found that 77% of social media workers are burned out, highlighting the importance of sustainable practices.
+For those whose jobs require regular social media engagement, such as PR representatives, marketers, and social media managers, these coping strategies become even more critical.
+Not surprisingly, a recent survey found that 77% of social media workers are burned out, highlighting the importance of sustainable practices.

-Conflicts, which are constant in normal times, increase during troubled times, both in intensity and frequency.
-This equir s increased empathy and the ability to listen to and get to know others on a deeper, more personal level.
+Conflicts, which are constant in normal times, increase in both intensity and frequency during troubled times.
+This equips increased empathy and the ability to listen to and get to know others on a deeper, more personal level.

 Emotional intelligence allows us to go beyond surface biases and stereotypes.
-Inste d of umping to judgment, it allows us to dig deeper to find out what the other person is going through.
-Inste d of eacting, emotional intelligence allows us to ask relevant questions that help lower defenses and deepen our understanding of what motivates and drives others.
-Being able o form connections at a deeper level allows us to gain a much better understanding, even when we don’t agree, which lays the foundation for a much healthier relationship.
+Instead of jumping to judgment, it allows us to dig deeper to find out what the other person is going through.
+Instead of reacting, emotional intelligence allows us to ask relevant questions that help lower defenses and deepen our understanding of what motivates and drives others.
+Being able to form deeper connections allows us to gain a much better understanding, even when we don’t agree, which lays the foundation for a much healthier relationship.

 Create Intentional Guardrails for Media Consumption

 Let’s review some essential practical strategies for managing information consumption.
-Think of th information you consume as a diet, like your nutritional intake.
-Just s you need balanced nutrition, you need a balanced media diet.
+Think of the information you consume as a diet, like your nutritional intake.
+Just as you need balanced nutrition, you need a balanced media diet.

 Implement Time-Based Boundaries

 Pick a specific time when you can pay full attention, not when the news is blaring in the background, or you’re staring blankly at a website.
-Decid how uch time you have to devote to news consumption.
-You c n pro ably extract significant value from just 15 minutes of concentrated reading.
+Decide how much time you have to devote to news consumption.
+You can probably extract significant value from just 15 minutes of concentrated reading.

 Set a timer on your phone.
-When t goe off, finish the current story and move on.
-Witho t thi external reminder, one story leads to another, and suddenly, much more time than intended has passed.
+When it goes off, finish the current story and move on.
+Without the external reminder, one story leads to another, and suddenly, much more time than intended has passed.

 Remember, you’re particularly likely to overconsume media when news is stressful.
-Uncer ainty enhances stress, and reading more creates the illusion that you know more, temporarily reducing anxiety.
-Howev r, th s focus on threatening news keeps you feeling fearful in the long term and undermines your ability to function effectively.
+Uncertainty enhances stress, and reading more creates the illusion that you know more, temporarily reducing anxiety.
+However, th s focus on threatening news keeps you feeling fearful in the long term and undermines your ability to function effectively.

 Create Physical and Digital Boundaries